MangiolaLaboratory/sccomp/README.md

 ![](inst/figures/unnamed-chunk-15-1.png)<!-- -->

 Plot 2D significance plot.
-This is possible if only differential variability has been tested
+Data points are cell groups.
+Error bars are the 95% credible interval.
+The dashed lines represent the default threshold fold change for which the probabilities (c_pH0, v_pH0) are calculated. pH0 of 0 represent the rejection of the null hypothesis, that no effect is observed.

+This plot is provided only if differential variability has been tested.
+The differential variability estimates are reliable only if the linear association between mean and variability for `(intercept)` (left-hand side facet) is satisfied.
+A scatterplot (beside the Intercept) is provided for each of the categories of interest.
+The for each category of interest, the composition and variability effects should be generally uncorrelated.

 ``` r
 plots$credible_intervals_2D